 Home Page.
 Critical Thinking Model 1.
 To Analyze Thinking We Must Identify and Question its Elemental Structures Standard: Clarityunderstandable, the meaning can be grasped Could you elaborate further?

+7 Poor Thinking Habits We Must Fix to Think More Critically.
+These 5 Practices Will Help You With Improving Critical Thinking Skills.
 Critical Thinking Exercises That Will Blow Your Students’ Minds.
 Editor’s note: This is an updated version of our article on critical thinking exercises that really stretch your learners’ abilities, with even more activities added.
 Real critical thinking exercises seek truth.
 10 Team-Building Games That Promote Critical Thinking.
 Via TeachThought One of education’s primary goals is to groom the next generation of little humans to succeed in the “real world.”

 Linda Darling-Hammond and her colleagues (2003) identify two types of metacognition: reflection, or “thinking about what we know,” and self-regulation, or “managing how we go about learning. " Metacognitive activities can guide students as they: Identify what they already know Articulate what they learned Communicate their knowledge, skills, and abilities to a specific audience, such as a hiring committee Set goals and monitor their progress Evaluate and revise their own work Identify and implement effective learning strategies Transfer learning from one context to another Activities that promote metacognition should: Facilitate equal participation Ensure students do most of the talking Take place before, during, and after an experience Happen in different group configurations (individuals, pairs, small group, large group) Jumpstart Journal.

 An Illustrated Book of Bad Arguments.
 A reader recently wrote in asking if I could share a bit about the process of putting the book together and talk about how the project started.